How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 - Rubbing alcohol

-Even when you don’t have these ingredients available in your kitchen, you can easily buy them at your local grocery store.
-They aren’t very expensive, either.
+Even when you don't have these ingredients available in your kitchen, you can easily pick them up at your local grocery store.
+They won't break the bank, either.

-Depending on how severe the glue stains are, there are three approaches that you can take.
+Depending on how severe the glue stains are, there are three approaches you can take.
+Think of it as your escalation ladder – start gentle, then ramp up the power as needed.

 Use this approach if the glue is weak or just sits on the surface of the floor.
-The greatest benefit of this approach is that it is very gentle.
-As a result, the lamination layer at the top of your flooring won’t be damaged by the cleaner.
-This is arguably the best approach in this how to remove laminate flooring glue guide (when it works, that is).
+The best part about this method is how gentle it is.
+As a result, the lamination layer at the top of your flooring won't get damaged by the cleaner.
+This is your best bet in this how to remove laminate flooring glue guide (when it does the trick, that is).

 This method uses just two ingredients: distilled white vinegar and water.

 In a spray bottle, mix ¼ cup of white vinegar together with 4 cups of water.
-Shake the bottle to let the mixture commingle.
+Give the bottle a good shake to let the mixture blend.

 Step 2: Apply the Cleaner